First believed case of 'community spread' coronavirus in NY

+"We have unfortunately received news this morning that our student has tested positive for COVID-19," Yeshiva University said in a statement on its website.
+"Our thoughts and prayers are with him and his family as well as to all those affected."

+WATCH: Gov. Andrew Cuomo briefing on latest coronavirus cases in New York

-In addition, New York Law School is closed Wednesday for cleaning after a student came in contact with the Westchester coronavirus patient, who is a lawyer.
+In addition, New York Law School is closed Wednesday for cleaning after a student came in contact with the Westchester coronavirus patient, who is a lawyer in Manhattan.

 The Westchester County cases are suspected to be from "community spread."

-The New Rochelle man in his 50s with an underlying respiratory illness is hospitalized in severe condition at New York-Presbyterian/Columbia in Washington Heights, the New York City Health Department said.
+The New Rochelle man in his 50s with an underlying respiratory illness is hospitalized in severe condition at New York-Presbyterian/Columbia University Medical Center in Washington Heights, the New York City Health Department said.

 Initial review of his travel does not suggest any direct connection to China or any country on the watch list.
 He did travel to Miami and Israel during the past few months, but not during the two week incubation period.